-- How could the installation and the total stored volume of products affect the surrounding area? - How could the surrounding area affect the safety of the plant? - Can planned future developments in the surrounding area or within the plant area have a negative influence on safety? - Can the local fire-fighting organization handle a major release of products from the plant?
+- How could the installation and the total stored volume of products affect the surrounding area; - How could the surrounding area affect the safety of the plant; - Can planned future developments in the surrounding area or within the plant area have a negative influence on safety; and - Can the local firefighters handle a major release of products from the plant?

-See EIGA Doc 75, Determination of safety distances [4]
+See EIGA Doc 75, Methodology for Determination of Safety and Separation Distances [4].